|AAMC MD-PhD Summer Undergraduate Research Programs||

 |Presidential Management Fellowship||

-The flagship leadership development program at the entry-level of government work for advanced degree candidates.
+The flagship leadership development program at the entry-level of federal government work for advanced degree candidates.

-Award Value: Two years of full-time paid employment with a government agency.
+Award Value: Two years of full-time paid employment with benefits with a federal government agency.

 |Presidential Management Fellowship|